God Is Enough for Every Storm You Face

 There are layers to hope as well.

-Just when you start to believe in a deeper kind of hope, life throws you a harder curveball than you ever foresaw as your lot in life.
+Just when you start to believe in a deeper kind of hope, life often throws you a harder curveball than you ever expected.

 You find yourself desperate for a deeper sense of understanding.